 - Hands in pocket

-8. Leverage empathy statements.
+8. Use empathy statements.

+Empathy statements immediately show acknowledgment.
 Without a proper statement or expression of empathy, the person is likely to build resistance to you and remains mentally focused on this missing communication component.

 People expect and NEED empathy and acknowledgment to be able to move mentally forward to the next message.

+Acknowledgment does not mean you agree; it only means you ‘get it.’
 It is the fastest way mentally move someone forward during conflict management.

 “to hear that.” | “about your situation.” | “about your experience.”

-“I UNDERSTAND ….”
+“I understand ….”

 “what you are saying.” | “your situation.” | “your frustration.” | “your fear.”